President of the T. Rowe Price Foundation and T. Rowe Price Charitable

 T. Rowe Price

-Dr. Brothers has been a writer with the Stanford Social Innovation Review, Nonprofit Quarterly and the Huffington Post and is an author of several books.
-He has been interviewed, referenced or quoted in several dozen local, national and international media outlets including the New York Times, Washington Post, Newsweek, ABC News, Forbes and the Wall Street Journal.
-Dr. Brothers has spoken to thousands on nonprofit and philanthropic effectiveness.
+Dr. Brothers has been a writer with Forbes, the Stanford Social Innovation Review, Brookings Institution, Nonprofit Quarterly and the Huffington Post and is an author of several books.
+He has been interviewed, referenced, or quoted in many local, national, and international media outlets including the New York Times, Washington Post, Newsweek, ABC News, and the Wall Street Journal.
+Dr. Brothers has spoken to thousands on third sector and social-safety net effectiveness and public-private partnerships, in all fifty states and in over forty countries.